gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-61.png" >}}pipeline Processors - Choose Stream Type{{< /screenshot >}}

 at which point, select the _Stream Type_ of **Raw Reference**and then press {{< stroom-btn "Ok" >}}.
-At this we return to the **Add Processor** selection window to see that the _Raw Reference_ stream type has been added.
+At this point we return to the **Add Processor** selection window to see that the _Raw Reference_ stream type has been added.

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-62.png" >}}pipeline Processors - pipeline criteria set{{< /screenshot >}}